gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ## 06-traffic-gen: Hybrid Traffic Generator: Returning and Configuring

-We're almost done!
+We're almost done with this file!

-Let's return our `core_list` and run the code!

-Add the following line under the comment labeled `(5)`.
+Let's return our `core_list` by adding the following line under the comment labeled `(5)`.

 ```python
 return core_list